5p7Ro0t/AdventOfCode2021/README.md

 # AdventOfCode2021
-These are the solution to AdventOfCode 2021 Puzzles.
+These are the Solutions to [AdventOfCode](https://adventofcode.com) 2o021 Puzzles.